thricebite/Suited-Allays/README.md

 This resource pack personalizes your helpful allay companions by making them wear clothes!
 This was inspired by these [Minecraft skins](https://namemc.com/profile/thricebite.1) and the Pandaloon puppy costumes.

-**Suited Allay uses and requires Optifine custom and random textures to function.** Other resource packs that also modifies allays using Optifine features *might* conflict with this resource pack.
+**Suited Allays uses and requires Optifine custom and random textures to function.** Other resource packs that also modifies allays using Optifine features *might* conflict with this resource pack.
 Here are some mods to enable Optifine custom and random texture features:
 - Entity Texture Features: https://modrinth.com/mod/entitytexturefeatures
 - Optifine: https://www.optifine.net/home

-Please check out the [gallery](https://modrinth.com/resourcepack/suitedallays/gallery ) to check out some allay models.
+Please check out the [gallery](https://modrinth.com/resourcepack/suitedallays/gallery ) to see what to rename your allays to, to get the corresponding skin.

 <details>
 <summary>Click here to see the Santa Allay model</summary>